Batsy's Heroic Adventures

 Bats reduce the use of pesticides by killing harmful pests.

-They save farmers a billion dollars annually in avoided pesticide use by eating migrating pests and reducing egg-laying on crops
+They save farmers a billion dollars annually in avoided pesticide use by intercepting migrating pests, and reducing egg-laying on crops.
+They're responsible for pollination and seed dispersal, such as the blue agave.

 02